Slavery in Mauritania: International pressure

 As a result of Mauritania's failing to curb slavery, in January 2018, the African Union officially reprimanded the Mauritanian government.
 The ruling was based on a case involving two brothers, Said Salem and Yarg Ould Salem, who were slaves since birth.
 The African Union ordered Mauritania to compensate the two brothers, causing activists to claim that the ruling would lay the groundwork enforcing anti-slavery laws within the country.
 In 2015, the Mauritanian government expanded the definition of slavery to include child labor.
 Extreme poverty and Islamic norms discourage many slaves from attempting to escape.
 Racial and ethnic division plays a role in Mauritanian government and society, as most slaves in Mauritania are black Mauritanians while members of the ruling class tend to be Arab.

 The international community is increasingly pressuring Mauritania to enforce its anti-slavery laws.
-Along with the African Union's recent ruling, the United States is considering downgrading its trade relations with Mauritania because of its poor record on enforcing its anti-slavery laws.
+Along with the African Union's recent ruling, the United States in 2018 was reportedly considering downgrading its trade relations with Mauritania because of its poor record on enforcing its anti-slavery laws.